CSUB men's basketball blows late lead again and falls in OT to UTRGV

-Cal State Bakersfield players Justin Edler-Davis and Jarkel Joiner were looking forward to Saturday’s game against Texas-Rio Grande Valley to put what happened against New Mexico State on Thursday behind them.
+Cal State Bakersfield players Justin Edler-Davis and Jarkel Joiner were looking forward to Feb.
+9’s game against Texas-Rio Grande Valley to put what happened against New Mexico State on Feb.
+7 behind them.

 But the UTRGV game was just more of the same.
 Again, the Roadrunners had a late double-digit lead.
 Again, they let it slip away in regulation before losing in overtime.